2 Russian villages evacuated after fire at munitions depot

-KYIV, Ukraine (AP) — The residents of two villages in Russia’s Belgorod region on Ukraine’s northeastern border were evacuated after a fire at a munitions depot near the village of Timonovo.
-The fire is the latest in a series of destructive incidents on Russian-occupied territory in Ukraine or inside Russia itself.
+KYIV, Ukraine (AP) — A fire at a munitions depot near the Russian village of Timonovo has led to the evacuation of two villages in Russia's Belgorod region on Ukraine’s northeastern border, an official said Friday.
+The blaze was the latest in a series of destructive incidents on Russian-occupied territory in Ukraine or inside Russia itself.

 Roughly 1,100 people reside in the villages of Timonovo and Soloti, around 15 miles (25 kilometers) from the Ukrainian border.
-There were no casualties in the late Thursday blaze, the Belgorod region’s governor Vyacheslav Gladkov said on Friday.
+There were no casualties in the blaze late Thursday, Belgorod regional governor Vyacheslav Gladkov said.

-The fire came days after another ammunition depot exploded on Ukraine's Black Sea peninsula of Crimea, a Russian-occupied territory seized by Moscow in 2014.
+The fire came days after another ammunition depot exploded on the Crimean Peninsula, a Russian-occupied territory on the Black Sea that was annexed by Moscow in 2014.

 Last week, nine Russian warplanes were reported destroyed at an airbase on Crimea, demonstrating both the Russians’ vulnerability and the Ukrainians’ capacity to strike deep behind enemy lines.
 Ukrainian authorities have stopped short of publicly claiming responsibility.